antonio24073/vagrant-sshfs-boilerplate/README.md

 It will generate a folder in the VM home folder and another in your host current path (pwd).

-To mount a volume in another path, you can do:
+To mount a volume in another path (host), you can do:

 ```
 vagrant status
 sh sshfs.sh --virtual-machine=alpine-1 --folder=project --path=/home/user/Documents